 There are many places within an organization where an API can spring to life.
 In the past, this mostly came from the technical side of the house.
 Technical-oriented APIs were designed and instrumented to solve such technical requirements as modularizing applications or allowing one application to connect with another.

-Today we look beyond technical need to APIs that will better enable our business to be competitive and even open new opportunities for revenue.
+Today we look beyond technical needs for API integration that will better enable our business to be competitive and even open new opportunities for revenue.
 To be successful, these business-oriented APIs need to have shared ownership across stereotypically incompatible parts of the organization.
 Traditional boundaries between business and IT are dissolving, and business APIs deepen the need to not just coexist, but interact, collaborate, and partner in API design.

 As such, business-oriented APIs should be managed like a product and productized to the extent that this more modern type of API will inevitably be brought to the market to some extent and in some capacity.
 For those familiar with the principles of product management, there is a lifecycle – from ideation to introduction and beyond – to be owned for any product.

 Similarly, there are API development best practices, and APIs themselves have a lifecycle, starting out of a business need – something like improving the partner B2B ordering process or an API providing access to data or analytics.
 For the latter, the API will likely be monetized, and you will find customers willing to pay directly for API access.
 On the other hand, the API for the B2B process may not be monetized.
 Rather, the value would come through the business transactions flowing through the API.
 In other words, the API would pay for itself through the value of the business it facilitates.

 As in either of the example use cases, the given API enables the business either through a process or directly.
 And to ensure proper utilization, at the genesis of these APIs, both the business and IT organizations need to be in lockstep in the API development and the API management lifecycle.

 Adopting a Product Management Framework for API Lifecycle Management